 Your organisation needs to consider any possible event or circumstance that could have negative influences or outcomes.
-Its impact can be on the very existence, the resources (human and capital), the products and services, or the customers of the enterprise, as well as external impacts on society, markets, or the environment.
+Its impact can be on the very existence of the company, the resources (human and capital), the products and services, or the customers of the enterprise, as well as external impacts on society, markets, or the environment.

 Lines of Enquiry

 Regular audits must be undertaken, with the following lines of enquiry:

 Strategic – test against failure to deliver the organisations goals

 Governance, Commercial, Partnerships, Internal Impacts, External Impacts